james-bowman/blog/content/post/optimising-machine-learning-algorithms-part2.md

 ### 1. Feature Extraction/Vectorisation

 Step 1 constructs a matrix incrementally based upon the terms encountered whilst parsing the document corpus.
-We believe the matrix will be very sparse as most documents will only contain a couple of hundred unique terms from a corpus wide vocabulary of hundreds of thousands of terms.
-The current dense matrix implementation will be very wasteful storing all of the zero values in addition to the non-zero values so a creational sparse matrix format may be the most appropriate format to use.
-Specifically, the DOK (Dictionary Of Keys) format is most suited in this case as the matrix is incrementally constructed.
+We suspect the matrix will be very sparse as most documents will only contain a couple of hundred unique terms from a corpus wide vocabulary of hundreds of thousands of terms.
+The current dense matrix implementation is therefore very wasteful storing all of the zero values in addition to the non-zero values.
+A creational sparse matrix format is probably the most appropriate format to use for this step.
+Specifically, a DOK (Dictionary Of Keys) format will be most suited in this case as the matrix is constructed incrementally.

 Here is a code snippet showing the current feature extraction using a Dense format matrix.